 Slander is a lot different from the other form of defamation, libel, wherein the false information about a particular individual or entity is published – and not spread by word of mouth.
 While libel can be proved easily in the court of law, it requires some efforts on the behalf of the complainant to prove slander.
-This, in turn, makes the process of suing a bit tedious, and that is exactly why people prefer to opt for out of court settlement in such cases.
+This, in turn, makes the process of proving your case a little more difficult.

 On What Grounds Can a Person be Sued for Slander?

-The moment you realize that some slanderous information about you, is being circulated, your first reaction is to try to stop it.
+The moment you realize that slanderous information about you is being circulated, your first reaction is to try to stop it.
 But that is not as easy as it seems.
 At times, the only option you are left with is to sue the individual for defamation.
 An individual can be sued for slander even when the false accusations started by him are being spread by other people.
-In all likelihood, you are likely to have a tough time dealing with the legalities of the matter, and a wise thing to do would be to hire an attorney to carry out the legal proceedings on your behalf.
+In all likelihood, you are likely to have a tough time proving your case, and a wise thing to do is to hire an attorney to carry out the legal proceedings on your behalf.

-In case of libel, evidence exists in form of published work, which makes it relatively easy to prove that defamation occurred.
-That, however, is not the case with slander, as the accusations are verbal, and proving that the accused said them is difficult owing to the lack of evidence.
+In case of libel, evidence exists in form of published work, which makes it easier to prove that defamation occurred.
+That, however, is not the case with slander, as the accusations are verbal, and proving that the accused said them is difficult.
 The testimony of an eyewitness (like a colleague or friend who overheard the conversation) does play a crucial role in determining whether slander occurred, but such cases are very rare.

 You as the complainant also have to prove that the slander damaged your reputation to a significant extent.
-If financial aspect is involved, proving it in court becomes relatively easy.
+If monetary damages can be established, it may be easier to prove your case.
 Let’s say you are in talks with the head of a particular firm (Mr. Z) for a business deal.
 At the very last moment, some individual (Mr. X) spreads some negative remarks about you, and Mr. Z promptly decides to call off the talks; as a result of which you end up losing the contract.
 In such circumstances, you can sue Mr. X for slander, provided you can prove that you lost the contract because of him.